therkildsen-lab/lcwgs-simulation/markdowns/data_analysis_neutral.md

         `realSFS`](#read-windowed-thetas-estimated-by-realsfs)
       - [real theta values with the entire population](#real-theta-values-with-the-entire-population)
-      - [thetas estimated from the estimated allele frequencies (not from `realSFS`)](#thetas-estimated-from-the-estimated-allele-frequencies-not-from-realsfs)
       - [thetas estimated from `realSFS`](#thetas-estimated-from-realsfs)
       - [Plot Watterson’s estimator and Tajima’s estimator of theta and